Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 If the page is doing its job, the questions below should feel like the continuation of the shortlist rather than a second guide layered underneath it.

 It belongs here only if render speed, queue time, or throughput is the real first filter.
-A tool is not on this page because it is merely “convenient”; it has to change the workflow by producing output in seconds or low minutes instead of longer waits.
+The tool has to change the workflow by producing output in seconds or low minutes.

-Start with the bottleneck that actually breaks your workflow.
-For manual creative work, queue time and render latency usually matter first.
-For batch generation or product workflows, API concurrency and rate limits can matter more than single-render speed.
+Start with the bottleneck that breaks your workflow.
+Manual creative work usually fails on queue time and render latency; batch workflows can fail on concurrency and rate limits.

-Pika is the clearest starting point when you want a faster tool with a more explicit paid path and commercial-use context.
-Luma and Hailuo remain important if absolute speed or low-cost iteration still matters more than that.
+Pika is the clearest starting point when you want fast output with a more explicit paid path and commercial-use context.
+Luma and Hailuo remain useful when absolute speed or low-cost testing matters more.

 Next steps